Shopify/Klint/docusaurus/docs/3-functions/drawing/circle.md

 - Circle is drawn from its center point
 - The radius is the distance from center to edge (not diameter)
 - If radius2 is provided, creates an ellipse with different x and y radii
-- For a circle without fill, use `K.noFill()` before drawing
-- For high-performance applications with many circles, consider batching similar circles together